Treating Allergies Techniques

-Dr. Sears advises: a daily “nose hose” and “steam clean” is a must for clearing stuffy nasal passages.
+Dr. Sears advises for treating allergies: a daily “nose hose” and “steam clean” is a must for clearing stuffy nasal passages.

 - A “nose hose” and “steam clean” – flushing the nose two or three times a day with nasal saline spray and gently blow the nose.
 Facial steamers are a good alternative to the spray.
 Steam your child’s nose and gently blow for ten minutes twice a day.
 Nasal washing clears the allergens out of the nose and relieves congestion.
 If using a medicated nasal spray as discussed below, be sure to do nasal washing prior to using the medication.
 This increases the effectiveness of the medicine.
 (For detailed instructions click on Nose Hose and Steam Clean)